-Property Damage:
+17. Property Damage:

-Causing, or attempting to cause, damage, destruction, alteration, or defacement to property of the University, a group, or an individual.
+Causing (deliberately or unintentionally), or attempting to cause, damage, destruction, alteration, or defacement to property of the University, a group, or an individual.
 Vandalism of property, decorations, or signage constitutes a violation.
-Work on facilities or rooms must be performed by University maintenance or facilities staff, or university designated contractors.
+Work on facilities or rooms must be performed by University maintenance, facilities staff, or university designated contractors.
+Residents are responsible for any damages caused by their guests.
 Prohibited actions include, but are not limited to:

-- Installing fixtures or attachments to facilities, including shower attachments to spaces with only tubs - Mounting televisions, shelves, speakers, or other items to walls or ceilings - Damage caused by affixing items to any acoustical textured walls or ceilings - Use of nails, hooks, screws, or bolts into walls, ceilings, floors, or university furniture - Painting rooms - Affixing or damaging furniture when moving items within room - The use of waterbeds and other water furnishings - Transferring university furniture from one room to another.
-University furniture assigned to a residential space may not be stored elsewhere in or out of the building. - Cinder blocks, PVC, or Metal pipes may not be used in construction or support of furniture or items in the room. - Damaging or tampering with coin-operated machinery - Damaging or tampering with elevators
+- Installing fixtures or attachments to facilities, including shower attachments - Mounting televisions, shelves, speakers, or other items to walls or ceilings - Damage caused by affixing items to any acoustical textured walls or ceilings - Use of nails, hooks, screws, or bolts into walls, ceilings, floors, or university furniture

+- Painting rooms - Damaging furniture when moving items within room - The use of waterbeds and other water furnishings - Transferring university furniture from one room to another.
+University furniture assigned to a residential space may not be stored elsewhere in or out of the building. - Cinder blocks, PVC, or metal pipes may not be used in construction or support of furniture or items in the room - Damaging or tampering with coin-operated machinery - Damaging or tampering with elevators